 And if you do not have money to rent a shop you can sell from your house.
 All you need is a signboard to point people to your house from the bus stop.
 Read our post on how to start frozen food business in Nigeria.

 19. Start a YouTube Channel

-This is another small scale business idea in Nigeria for Nigerian Men.
+This is another small-scale business idea in Nigeria for Nigerian Men.
 If you have been on YouTube lately you will have seen tons and tons of videos there talking about different subjects.
-But sadly you will notice just like I did that the number of Nigerians on this platform are very minute.
+But sadly you will notice just like I did that the number of Nigerians on this platform is very minute.

 And if you are wondering just how YouTubers make their money, YouTubers make their money through AdSense just like we bloggers.
-Google use their platform (videos) to advertise for third parties that want to make their product known and in turn they are paid.
+Google uses its platform (videos) to advertise for third parties that want to make their product known and in turn, they are paid.

 To start a YouTube channel you need:

 A. Camera or a phone with a good camera

 The evening planning business in Nigeria is saturated small-scale business ideas in Nigeria for men but you can still get a lion’s share of its profits if you have the guts because there’s no weekend in your location, area, or state that someone is not celebrating his birthday, wedding, house warming and so on.

 The best way to start with this small-scale business is to understand the business first which means you have to learn first.
 You can apply for a 6 months course in any event planning company in your area and pay attention to how things are done from the bottom.